antcardia/Acme-L3-D04/README.txt

 # purposes.
 The copyright owner does not offer any warranties or representations, nor do
 # they accept any liabilities with respect to them.

-This is Acme-L3's third project derivable.
+This is Acme-L3's fourth project derivable.
 The goal of this project is to develop a WIS to help this organisation manage their business.

 To get this project up and running, please follow the appropriate guideline, taking into